 A Spaniel and Rottweiler mix is called a Springer Rottie.
 This breed is very loyal to its family and loves to be around people.

 They are also naturally protective of their territory.

-They come in many different colours, including brown, black, red, white, brown and white spots called piebald, or any mix!
+They come in many different colors, including brown, black, red, white, brown, and white spots called piebald, or any mix!